 In addition to being delicious, these Baked Brie Tarts with Jam are made entirely from scratch with real food ingredients.
 They’re loaded with whole grains, healthy fats, and protein.
 And that’s always a goal I’m aiming for with any recipe I create.

 - Whole Wheat Flour: Whole wheat flour is a minimally processed flour that still contains most of its valuable nutrients compared to white flour.
 That means more fiber.

 - Pecans: I love pecan nuts.
 They are one of my favorite nuts, with their almost caramel flavor.

 - Paprika: Paprika adds a gentle heat to the pastry.
 Like magic, spice balances the jam’s sweetness and the brie’s creaminess.

-- Butter – Butter and healthy are not considered a match in a world where we have been duped into fearing fats.
+- Butter: Butter and healthy are not considered a match in a world where we have been duped into fearing fats.
 Yes, butter contains saturated fats, which are best enjoyed in moderation.
 However, butter is a natural fat that has some great benefits.
-Just one example is the butyric acid in butter is brilliant for gut health1.
+Just one example is the butyric acid in butter is brilliant for gut health.

-- Strawberry Jam – Naturally sweet and sticky jam perfectly compliments creamy brie.
+- Strawberry Jam: Naturally sweet and sticky jam perfectly compliments creamy brie.
 They’re a match made in heaven.
-I use St. Dalfour Strawberry Jam No Added Sugar.
+I use St. Dalfour Strawberry Jam with No Added Sugar.

 Let’s get started!
 Like any tart recipe, it has two parts – the tart case or crust and the filling.